QuiteAFancyEmerald/Holy-Unblocker/README.md

 This is an example of DNS records involving Heroku.
 Self-hosting will require `A records` preferably.
 <img src="https://raw.githubusercontent.com/titaniumnetwork-dev/Holy-Unblocker/master/views/assets/img/dnssetup.png" width="500"></img>

-- `@` and `www.deepsoil.ml` are being used for the local Corrosion proxy.
+- `@` and `www.example.ml` are being used for the local Ultraviolet proxy.
-- `p.deepsoil.ml` is being used for Palladium.
+- `client.example.ml` is being used for Rammerhead.
-- `a.deepsoil.ml` is being used for womginx.
+- `a.example.ml` is being used for womginx.
-- `cdn.deepsoil.ml` is being used for a private Corrosion host on the official sites.
+- `cdn.example.ml` is being used for a private Ultraviolet host on the official sites.

-As stated previously, Holy Unblocker is hosted locally with Corrosion.
+As stated previously, Holy Unblocker is hosted locally with Ultraviolet.

 #### Heroku Steps
 So you chose to use Heroku to host.
 I personally favor it as a free choice.